TabogaBr/h5_uryybGreb/README.md

 ```

 ## GnuPG Key Generation
-First, we must generate a key pair.
+First, we must generate two key pairs.
+One for the encryption [E] and one for the signatures and certificates [SC].
 ```bash
 $ gpg --full-generate-key
 ```